I do love a packing list. And when it came to organising what to pack for our Caribbean cruise, I realised I needed to start planning early.

 What to pack in your hand luggage

-We have a 11.40am flight from Gatwick, which will land us in the Caribbean at about 4pm local time.
-That means packing our hand luggage with everything we could need for the early evening before our bags are delivered to our cabin.
+We had a 11.40am flight from Gatwick, which landed us in the Caribbean at about 4pm local time.
+That meant packing our hand luggage with everything we could need for the early evening before our bags were delivered to our cabin.

-I’ll be packing some lighter clothes to change into before the plane lands, a swimsuit, some basic toiletries, spare contact lenses and my glasses.
+I packed some lighter clothes to change into before the plane landed, a swimsuit, some basic toiletries, spare contact lenses and my glasses.
 However, by the time we got to the ship the sun was going down – it was a good plan though!

 If you are travelling with medication then put this in your hand luggage too.

-On top of that I’ll have my passport, travel documents, camera, Kindle*, phone and charger.
+On top of that I had my passport, travel documents, camera, Kindle*, phone and charger.

 Tech for your Caribbean cruise

-Which brings me on to the tech we are planning on taking on our cruise.
+Which brings me on to the tech we took on our cruise.

-Mr Tin Box has treated me to a new Kindle, as the screen on my old one got damaged while we were moving furniture to redecorate a few months ago.
-We’ve also bought a new camera for this trip – the FujiFilm X-T 30* which I can’t wait to try.
+Mr Tin Box treated me to a new Kindle before our trip as the screen on my old one got damaged while we were moving furniture to redecorate a few months ago.
+We also bought a new camera for this trip – the FujiFilm X-T 30* – it’s fab!

-As well as the Kindle and camera we are bringing our GoPro* and will be attaching it to some new snorkel masks* we have bought so see what underwater pictures we can get when we take a dip in the warm Caribbean Sea – even if we will look hilarious.
+As well as the Kindle* and camera we packed our GoPro* and some new snorkel masks* to see what underwater pictures we could get when we took a dip in the warm Caribbean Sea – even if we did look hilarious.

-I’ll be double checking that we have all the charging cables for our tech and packing a power bank* to keep our tech charged during excursions.
+Double check you have all the charging cables for your tech and pack a power bank* to keep your tech charged during excursions.

-We are cruising with P&O, so don’t need plug adaptors, but you will do for other cruise lines.
+We cruised with P&O, so didn’t need plug adaptors, but you will do for other cruise lines.

 Toiletries for a winter sun holiday

-I am packing a few specific toiletries for our Caribbean cruise including high factor face cream and sun cream.
+I packed a few specific toiletries for our Caribbean cruise including high factor face cream and sun cream.
 Take a look at some more toiletries for winter sun holidays.

-Something I won’t be packing is shower gel or soap as this is supplied as P&O supply White Company products, but check what your cruise line offers.
+Something I didn’t pack was shower gel or soap as P&O supply White Company products, but check what your cruise line offers.

 Other handy things to pack for a Caribbean cruise

-Mine got a battering over the summer in the UK, so I may have to do some last minute shopping at the airport.
+Mine got a battering over the summer, so I did some last minute shopping at the airport for these ones.